halles/hurrrr/README.md

 docker-compose exec drupal drush en my_custom_theme -y
 ```

+In order to avoid confusion, you can remove this section from this README.md
+once you have created your theme.

 ### Adding custom module code

 Create custom modules in `modules/custom` and they will automatically be